atlairovikin/werbly/README.md

 ## !
 In doing so, it un-simplifies much of Homebrew's machinations.
 Do not use if you're unfamiliar with Homebrew or Command Line Interfaces.
+Please also note that the command line's name is 'werb', not werbly, and should be called as such.

 ## install/uninstall